What it is, how it's made and how to choose the right one for you

 Fact: Cork can last for 50+ years in most residential and light commercial applications.

 What makes cork so special?

-Here a few of its amazing attributes:
+Here are a few of corks amazing attributes:

 - Highly compressible and resilient